FlatBallFlyer/ts-koan-for-mongodb/README.md

 docker compose up --detach
 ```

 Once those containers have started, you can access the Express instance [here](http://localhost:8081).
+There won't be much to see, the test collection is emptied after each test run so there won't be data in it unless you time things just right.

 Before you run the tests you should use Express to create a Database named "StageZero" and a collection named "Koan_products".
 If you miss this step you will get a `MongoServerError: ns doesn not exist: StageZero.Koan_products` error.
-There won't be much to see, that collection is emptied after each test run so there won't be data in it unless you time things just right.

-If you need to stop or start the containers you can use
+If you need to stop or start the containers you can use:

 ```bash
 docker compose stop